Bill Graham (promoter): Fillmore Records, West, East, and later

 Graham as Bill Graham Presents booked the 1982 US Festival, funded by Steve Wozniak as Unuson.
 In the mid-1980s, in conjunction with the city of Mountain View, California, and Apple Inc. cofounder Steve Wozniak, he masterminded the creation of the Shoreline Amphitheatre, which became the premier venue for outdoor concerts in Silicon Valley, complementing his booking of the East Bay Concord Pavilion.
 Throughout his career, Graham promoted benefit concerts.
 He went on to set the standard for well-produced large-scale rock concerts, such as the U.S. portion of Live Aid at JFK Stadium, Philadelphia, Pennsylvania on July 13, 1985, as well as the 1986 A Conspiracy of Hope and 1988 Human Rights Now! tours for Amnesty International.

 Graham purchased comedy club The Punch Line and The Old Waldorf on Battery Street in San Francisco from local promoter Jeffrey Pollack, with whom he remained close friends for the rest of his life, then Wolfgang's on Columbus Ave in San Francisco.

-After the smaller operations failed, the remaining one, Ticketmaster (formerly BASS), raised prices to unprecedented levels.
-Its only opposition came from a few bands, notably Pearl Jam, which protested that the company's high ticketing fees were unfair to music fans.
-Such practices were targeted by the California Senate in S.B.
-815.